fboxf/Vigenere_Cipher/README.md

 > gcc -std=c18 -Wall cipher.c cipher_test.c -o cipher_test

 In cipher_test.c there is are two preprocessor directives marked ENCRYPT and DECRYPT. _Simply comment out the appropriate choice and recompile_.
+Run using ./cipher_test